oz123/awesome-c/README.md

 * [Collections-C][406] - A library of generic data structures.
 [GNU LGPLv3][5]
   or later.
 * [CPL][308] - The Common Pipeline Library; a set of libraries designed to be a comprehensive, efficient and robust software toolkit.
-[GNU GPLv2.1][8] only.
+[GPL-2.0][8].
 * [EFL][119] - A large collection of useful data structures and functions.
 Various licenses, all free.
 * [GLib][1] - A library of utility functions and structures, designed to be